Taxes in South Africa

 - 915 days or more in total during the preceding five years of assessment, and

 - 91 days more in aggregate in each of the preceding five years.

-Remember that even non-South African residents are taxed on their South African income.
-South African residents are taxed on their worldwide income, but there are double taxation agreements with the UK and other governments, so for instance if you pay tax on a rental property in London you won't pay tax on this in South Africa as well as to HMRC.
+Even non-South African residents are taxed on their South African income.
+Residents are taxed on their worldwide income but there are double taxation agreements in place with the UK and other governments so, for instance, if an expat pays tax on a rental property in London they won't need to pay tax to HMRC as well as SARS.

-It may well pay for you to ensure you do not become a tax resident in South Africa, and if this is unavoidable expats should make sure they are aware of when they become resident so they can plan accordingly.
+It may well pay for an expat to ensure that they do not become a tax resident in South Africa.
+If this is unavoidable, expats should make sure they are aware of when they become resident so that they can plan accordingly.
 Potential expats are strongly advised to take tax advice from an accountant before moving to South Africa.

-Once you become a full tax resident of South Africa, you are likely to remain domiciled in the UK (or other home country) and inheritance tax would therefore still be paid there in the event of your death.
+Once someone becomes a full tax resident of South Africa, they are likely to remain domiciled in their home country and inheritance tax would therefore still be paid there in the event of their death.

 Foreigners need to declare their worldwide assets, and must not make these available to residents while they are staying in the country.